FeRabbani/Business-Intelligence-Analysis/README.md

-# Business-Intelligenet-Analysis
+# Performing Business Analysis Using Python and Data Science Tools
-In the following, we will do some exploratory Data Analysis on our data and try to gain some insights that will help in some decision making of the business.
+In this Repository I have done some exploratory Data Analysis on e-commerce data and tried to gain some insights that helps in some decision making of the business.